Berky041184/R-Programs/README.md

-R Demo Projects
+# R Demo Projects

-R is a useful tool for data analytics.
+R is a powerful opensource tool for data analytics.
 This repository contains R projects that I have used to enhanced my own R Programming and Data Analytics skills.
 These projects span small demos of data manipulations in R to large scale econometric programs.

 This repository contains the following Projects: